Interested in Teaching?

-Blinn College's Division of Workforce and Continuing Education is looking for qualified part-time instructors to teach in all disciplines: Healthcare, Technology, Career & Professional and Information Technology.
+The Blinn College District Division of Technical and Community Programs is looking for qualified part-time instructors to teach in all disciplines: Healthcare, Technology, Career & Professional and Information Technology.

-Day and evening positions now available . . .
-We are also looking for subject matter experts who are interested in developing new and exciting non-credit courses that will meet the needs of first time job seekers or for the seasoned employee who may need skill up training in the latest technologies.
+Day and evening positions now available.
+We also seek subject matter experts who are interested in developing new and exciting non-credit courses that will meet the needs of first-time job seekers or for the seasoned employee who may need training in the latest technologies.

 Becoming an Instructor